poorni9r/Travel-Demo-app/README.md

 This is a simple JS Application

 ## **Prerequisites**
-      - Ensure Elastic Fleet agent is deployed on your workspace
+      - Ensure Elastic Fleet agent is deployed & up & running on your workspace

 ## ** Deploy Travel Demo Application **